beling/book-pl/src/ch03-05-control-flow.md

 through the loop.

 As a more concise alternative, you can use a `for` loop and execute some code for each item in a collection.
-A `for` loop looks like the code in Listing 3-5.
+A `for` loop looks like the code in listing 3-5.

-<span class="filename">Filename: src/main.rs</span>
+<span class="filename">Plik: src/main.rs</span>

 ```rust
 fn main() {